ramensoftware/windows-11-start-menu-styling-guide/Themes/WindowGlass/README.md

 </details>

 ## Additional Theme Variant
-This style also consists of a minimal version of the start menu with the Phone Link companion removed.
+This theme also includes a minimal version of the start menu with the Phone Link companion removed.
 ![Minimal](Start_Menu_Minimal.png)

 <details>
 <summary>Content to import (click to expand)</summary>

 ```json
 {
   "controlStyles[0].target": "Border#AcrylicOverlay",
   "controlStyles[0].styles[0]": "Margin=0",